-In between these official bath times, your parrot will preen its feathers and pick out filth itself.
-This will keep its plumage orderly, its skin clean, and its smell neutral.
-Regular baths are healthy for parrots and will improve their mood.
-Unkempt parrots will often pluck their feathers, bite at their skin, and become irritable toward you.
-Even if your parrot doesn’t like baths, you can train it to enjoy the process.
+In between bath times, parrots will preen their feathers and pick out any particles themselves.
+This will keep their colorful plumage clean and their smell neutral.
+Bathing is healthy for parrots, and it’ll improve their mood.
+Unkempt parrots may pluck their feathers, bite at their skin, and be more irritable.

 When To Bathe A Parrot

-To maintain your parrot’s hygiene, you should establish a strict bathing routine.
-This will help keep its feathers neat, its skin clean, and remove filth or dander.
+To maintain your parrot’s cleanliness and hygiene, establish a weekly bathing routine.
+This will keep your parrot’s skin and feathers clean and remove dander (feather dust).

-- For the average parrot that keeps itself tidy, bathe it once every 2 weeks.
+- For the parrot that keeps itself clean and tidy, a bath once every 2 weeks will suffice.

 - For parrots that eat messy food or don’t rigorously preen, bathe them once a week